-SIR, WITH reference to the correspondence that has passed upon the subject of the withdrawal of Imperial Troops from the Australian Colonies, I am directed by Mr. Secretary Cardwell to transmit to you, with a view to its being laid before Earl Granville, the enclosed copy of a letter from the Horse Guards, in which it is stated that Major-General Sir T. Chute had reported, under date the 31st January last, that the 2-18th Troop was then arriving in Australia (from New Zealand), and that the 2-14th would embark for England about the end of February, and that under those circumstances the Field Marshal Commanding in Chief presumes that the return home of the former Regiment might now be submitted for Her Majesty's approval.
+With reference to the correspondence that has passed upon the subject of the withdrawal of Imperial Troops from the Australian Colonies, I am directed by Mr. Secretary Cardwell to transmit to you, with a view to its being laid before Earl Granville, the enclosed copy of a letter from the Horse Guards, in which it is stated that Major-General Sir T. Chute had reported, under date the 31st January last, that the 2-18th Troop was then arriving in Australia (from New Zealand), and that the 2-14th would embark for England about the end of February, and that under those circumstances the Field Marshal Commanding in Chief presumes that the return home of the former Regiment might now be submitted for Her Majesty's approval.

-It further appears from a private letter of the same date received from Sir T. Chute, that " the first detachment of the 2nd Battalion 18th Regiment had already arrived, and should ere this have relieved a detachment of about similar strength of the 14th Regiment at Adelaide.'
+It further appears from a private letter of the same date received from Sir T. Chute, that "the first detachment of the 2nd Battalion 18th Regiment had already arrived, and should ere this have relieved a detachment of about similar strength of the 14th Regiment at Adelaide."

-Mr. Cardwell has expected to have received some time since the decision of the several Australian Colonies in regard to the retention of Her Majesty's Troops; but, looking to the distribution of force on which the Army Estimates and the Transport Vote are founded, it appears to him to be time that clear directions should be given to the Board of Admiralty to bring home all the Troops from those Colonies, and he proposes, with Lord Granville's concurrence, at once to convey such directions to the Admiralty directions to the Admiralty.
+Mr. Cardwell has expected to have received some time since the decision of the several Australian Colonies in regard to the retention of Her Majesty's Troops; but, looking to the distribution of force on which the Army Estimates and the Transport Vote are founded, it appears to him to be that clear directions should be given the Board of Admiralty to bring home all the Troops for these Calonies and he was a superior of the Board of Admiralty to bring home all the Troops. from those Colonies, and he proposes, with Lord Granville's concurrence, at once to convey such directions to the Admiralty.